MicrosoftDocs/entra-docs/docs/identity-platform/msal-android-single-sign-on.md

 Single sign-on (SSO) allows users to only enter their credentials once and have those credentials automatically work across applications.It enhances user experience and improves security by reducing the number of passwords users need to manage, lowering the risk of password fatigue and associated vulnerabilities.

 The [Microsoft identity platform](./index.yml) and the Microsoft Authentication Library (MSAL) help you enable SSO across your suite of applications.
-By enabling Broker capability in integration with applications like Authenticator app, Intune Company Portal or Link to Windows, you can extend SSO across the entire device.
+By enabling Broker capability you can extend SSO across the entire device.

 In this how-to, you'll learn how to configure the SDKs used by your application to provide SSO to your customers.